ngotuankiet241103/travel-smart-backend/README.md

 - Create database like file initDB.sql in project
 - Need to set up connect mysql with ``username: root`` and ``password: 1234``
 - Start all service
-- The notification service won't active if don't have api key from brevo
+- The notification service won't active if you don't have api key from brevo
 - So you need to have account brevo and paste it to file application.yaml in notification-service where ```${BREVO-API-KEY:YOUR_API_KEY}```
+- To start suggest-service, you need to use command if your computer have installed python ``py -m uvicorn main:app --reload --port 8087``
 ### Swagger service
 - identity-service: ``http:localhost:8080/identity/swagger-ui/index.html``
 - profile-service: ``http:localhost:8081/profile/swagger-ui/index.html``